Published November 26, 2016 | Updated June 24, 2020

 The Long-Term Failure of “More With Less”

-Eight years ago, things were a mess.
-The great recession was hard on most.
+Not that long ago, things were a mess.
+The Great Recession was hard on most.
 The negativity of that environment left companies feeling forced into doing more with less, “rightsizing,” and generally searching for an equilibrium point near the lowest common denominator of making just enough and making it at all.
-Today we move from omnibus negativity to patent uncertainty with the election, the regulatory environment, taxes and global macroeconomic questions as the sound bites bombard our business decision making.
-But there will always be noise.
-There will always be a reason or twelve to pull you back from bidding on that larger deal or expanding with the new product or service.
-Somehow the “more with less” efficiency models of our new normal have been rationalized to equate to a responsible business operation.
+Today we face a set of new challenges proving there will always be uncertainty.
+There will always be a reason or twelve to pull you back from bidding on that larger deal or expanding with a new product or service.
+Somehow the “more with less” efficiency models of our new normal have been rationalized to equate to responsible business operation.
 One problem, though: no great business story ever told aligns with the “more with less” strategy.

-Jim Cramer of CNBC said, “I’m tired of playing out what happens if this candidate wins or that candidate wins.
-The one universal truth of business is that great companies will do great things regardless of who pops out of the machine.”
-The point here is that the great businesses move forward – even when taking a step back.
-The financial crisis forced many of these companies to make hard decisions, but the greats reimagined growth and positioned themselves immediately for the new way forward.
-This involves being aware and realistic about what’s going on around you, but always keeping an eye on the horizon by defining new possibilities and planning for their achievement.
-In an environment where the average and below were avoiding all risk, the greats were actively planning to take on risk and try new things.
-Paul Pilzer, a renowned economist said, “Prosperity belongs to those who embrace the new things the fastest.”
-Way to go, Paul.
+Regardless of what changes on the playing field, the great businesses find a way to move ahead.
+The financial crisis forced many of these companies to make hard decisions.
+Still, the greats reimagined their businesses and quickly positioned themselves for the new way forward.
+This involves being aware and realistic about what’s going on around you but always keeping an eye on the horizon by defining new possibilities and planning for their achievement.
+In an environment where many avoided all risk, the greats were actively planning to take on risk and try new things.
+As renowned economist Paul Pilzer said, “Prosperity belongs to those who embrace the new things the fastest.”

-Quit waiting for something great to happen or the volume of the noise to come down and start to make it happen.
-Identify where the growth opportunities are and start talking to people about making them a reality.
-The best tool of all is building a growth story for your company.
-Craft a short narrative of where you want to go and what you want to be – even if it is a little out of reach today – and put a plan together, a simple plan that doesn’t have to be rocket science.
+Quit waiting for something great to happen and start to make it happen.
+Identify where new opportunities are emerging and start talking to people about making them a reality.
+The best tool of all is sharing your new vision.
+Craft a short narrative of about the new opportunity and how you see it happening – even if it is a little out of reach today.
+Put together a simple plan; it doesn’t have to be rocket science.
 Start evangelizing.
-Get your employees, advisors and even your lenders excited about finding a way to help.
+Get your employees, advisors, and even your lenders excited about finding a way to help.
 And if they are not excited, find new ones.

-Our goal at LEAF is to help your business grow.
-Putting more revenue-producing equipment in service is a great way to get there for business owners, and offering financing is an unmatched way to achieve growth.
+Our goal at LEAF is to help your business adapt to current market conditions.
+Putting more revenue-producing equipment in service is a great way to fulfill your vision.
 Tell a great prosperity story.
 We can help you be the star of it.